Loading of bitmap image files (BMP files) is natively supported by SDL2. The way to go is as follows (from the flow diagram).

 Obviously the only parameter to be set is the font whose style, outline or hinting you like to know.
 These functions aren’t demonstrated in the sample though.

-TSDL_Color and PSDL_Color
+TSDL_Color and RGB triples

-The record has four fields.
+The TSDL_Color record has four fields.
 For additive color mixing you often have a red share, a green share and a blue share (RGB triple).
 These three fundamental colors are capable of generating any other color by mixing in the respective proportions.
 E.g. 100% red and 0% green and 0% blue will lead to red.
 But 100% red, 100% green and 0% blue will lead to yellow.
 If all three colours are 100% you will get white.
 If all of them are 0% you will get black.
 You may notice the variable type UInt8 which means 8bit unsigned integer.
 From this follows that the values can range between 0 and 255 where 0 equals 0% and 255 equals 100% of the corresponding color.
 So 2563 = 16,777,216 individual colors can be created.

 The a field is for the alpha value, which determines the share of transparency.
 It is set to opaque (value 255) by default.

 It requires four arguments and returns a PSDL_Surface (no PSDL_Texture!), a pointer to a SDL_Surface.
 The first argument is the font you would like to use.
 Next is the actual text.
 The text can be directly written as shown in the example but also could be stored in a variable of type PAnsiChar.